kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. 3.0L

 #### Answer: C. 1.7L (*Guess*) - *FALSE* = A. 0.7L - TRUE
+- See A19
+	- Functional Residual Capacity (FRC) = (0.05/0.03) x 4 - 4 = 2.7L
+- Reserve Volume (RV) = Functional Reserve Capacity (FRC) - Expiratory Reserve Volume (ERV)
+	- RV = 2.7 - 2.0 = 0.7 L

+##### Notes
-- Residual volume (RV) is determined as follows: RV = FRC – ERV, where FRC = functional residual capacity and ERV = expiratory reserve volume.
+- Residual volume (RV) is determined as follows
+	- RV = FRC – ERV, where FRC = functional residual capacity and ERV = expiratory reserve volume
-In order to calculate RV, FRC needs to be calculated first.
-The dilution test measures the FRC, the lung volume at the beginning of the test.
-Because the volume of the gas in the spirometer is kept constant, the degree of dilution produced by the lungs after equilibration must be determined by calculating the ratio of the initial fraction of helium to the fraction of helium following equilibration (F1/F2), which equals 0.05/0.03 or 1.67.
-Thus, the volume of the spirometer plus the lung volume is 1.67 times the volume of the spirometer, or 1.67 × 4 = 6.7L.
+- In order to calculate RV, FRC needs to be calculated first.
+- Dilution test measures Functional Residual Capacity (FRC)
+	- The lung volume at beginning of test
+- Because volume of gas in spirometer is kept constant
+	- Degree of dilution produced by lungs after equilibration must be determined by calculating
+	- Ratio of initial fraction of helium to fraction of helium following equilibration (F1/F2)
+		- which equals 0.05/0.03 or 1.67
+- Thus, volume of spirometer plus lung volume is 1.67 times volume of spirometer = 1.67 × 4 = 6.7L
-- Subtracting the volume of spirometer leaves lung volume at the start of test (i.e. FRC), or 6.7 – 4 = 2.7L.
+- Subtracting volume of spirometer leaves lung volume at start of test (i.e. FRC) = 6.7 – 4 = 2.7L
-- Now, substituting the values for FRC and ERV in the equation RV = FRC – ERV, RV = 2.7 – 2.0 = 0.7L.
+- Substituting values for FRC and ERV in equation
+	- RV = FRC – ERV; RV = 2.7 – 2.0 = 0.7L

 Questions 2.21-2.30